RahuRabh/uniLinkTree/README.md

 - User authentication and authorization
 - Create, edit, and delete links
 - Generate and share a personalized URL
-- Responsive design for mobile and desktop
-- Dynamic and funky UI
 - Real-time updates and toast notifications for user interactions

 ## Getting Started